A Biblical Case Against Mary’s Perpetual Virginity?

 Matthew 1:25: “He knew her not UNTIL she had borne a son.”

 In this case, no change is implied.
 The phrase emphasizes that Mary was a virgin before and during Jesus’ birth—nothing is said or implied about afterward.
 That’s not a cause-and-effect setup.
 It’s just telling you what didn’t happen before Jesus was born.
 It doesn’t say anything about what happened next.
-Now—if Matthew really wanted to say they had sex after Jesus was born, he wouldn’t have left it vague.
+Now, if Matthew really wanted to say they had intercourse after Jesus was born, he wouldn’t have left it vague.

-Protestants assume Matthew 1:25 means Mary had sex after Jesus was born because it says, “Joseph didn’t know her until she gave birth.”
+Some will assume Matthew 1:25 means Mary had intercourse after Jesus was born because it says, “Joseph didn’t know her until she gave birth.”
 But that’s not how the sentence works.
-It’s just telling you what didn’t happen before—not what happened after.
+It’s just telling you what didn’t happen before, not what happened after.